Learn cPanel

 • Connect Devices - This button will send you to a new page where you will receive detailed information on how to connect a device such as a mobile phone, laptop, or tablet to a certain email account.

 Alright!
-Now that you are more familiar with the General page of managing your email accounts let's go deeper and review the "Manage" functionality.
+Now that you are more familiar with the General page for managing your email accounts, let's go deeper and review the "Manage" functionality.
 To access it, please choose an email account and click the "MANAGE" button.

 The "MANAGE" button will take you to a brand new page dedicated to the chosen email account.
 On that page, you will be presented with many options for managing your email account.